-All grantees may apply for assistance that falls under one of the following kinds of support:
+All grantees may apply for assistance within their core grant application that falls under one of the following kinds of support:

 1. Strengthen Campaign Work: These funds can be used for additional logistics, program, and follow-up work related to the funded campaign.
 You may also use capacity-building funds to help partners and coalitions come together and work more collaboratively.